mhadeli/mhadeli/README.md

 <div align="center">

-Open to collaboration on customer analytics, NLP/RAG systems, time-series forecasting, and applied AI.
+*Happy to collaborate – and to volunteer data science for causes that matter.*

 </div>